gbmhunter/blog/content/pcb-design/pcb-surface-finishes/index.md

 * Short shelf-life (3-6 months)

 The biggest issue with ISn is that the copper and tin layers slowly diffuse into one another over time.
-This creates "tin wiskers", and limits the shelf-life of ISn PCB's (before soldering) to about 3-6 months.
+This creates "tin wiskers", and limits the shelf-life of ISn PCBs (before soldering) to about 3-6 months.

 ## Immersion Silver (IAg)